entando/entando-test-automation/README.md

 - Go to `entando-test-automation/ui-tests/cypress/fixtures/users/login/`
 - Edit the `admin.json` file and change the `password` value to the password your admin account uses
 - **N.B.: Make sure you have logged in at least once in App Builder to change/confirm your password on your first login before running tests, or the tests will get stuck on that prompt**
-### Disable the Welcome Wizard
-The Cypress test suite assumes the Welcome Wizard in App Builder to be disabled.
-If the Welcome Wizard is not disabled yet in your environment:
-- Login to App Builder and disable the Welcome Wizard from your profile preferences or by checking the `Don't show next time` checkbox after logging in
 ### Run the Cypress tests
 The following commands to run the tests have to be run from inside the `entando-test-automation/ui-tests` folder:
 - `./node_modules/.bin/cypress run --env configFile=configs/7.1.json`: this command runs the entire test suite using the configuration file in `configs/7.1.json`